 There were 1,035 persons experiencing homelessness in Lynn during a point-in-time count in 2019.
-All but five of them were sheltered; more than half were children.
+This count, conducted annually by service providers to the homeless population, is one of the better sources of available data on homelessness.
+Of those 1,035 people, all but five of them were sheltered; more than half were children.
 The majority of Lynn's homeless households (287 of 358) included at least one adult and one child.
 A total of 565 children were experiencing homelessness in the city, with 14 chronically homeless households containing children.
 No children counted were unaccompanied by an adult.
 Most people experiencing homelessness were female (590), and most of the remainder (444) were male.
 (In this data, male, female, transgender, and gender nonconforming were reported as mutually exclusive categories.
-There was one transgender individual and no gender nonconforming individuals in the 2019 data.)74
+There was one transgender individual and no gender nonconforming individuals in the 2019 data.)77